 Figure 2.
 Test suite parameters.

-Step 3: make sure your automated testing framework works properly
+Step 3: Make sure your automated testing framework works properly

 Once the application is correctly configured, it can be launched via the interface to make sure everything works as it should.

-Figure 3.
+Figure 3 automated testing Launch button Automated testing framework Figure 3.
 Button to launch the application.

-Step 4: create automated test cases
+Step 4: Create automated test cases

 It is now time to create the test cases.
 Once the script is created and named, the empty file is added to the list of test cases for the created test suite.

-In the case of tests for a Qt application, Squish will identify the QML elements that we have clicked, double clicked or even dragged and dropped.
+In the case of tests for a Qt application, Squish will identify the QML elements that we have clicked, double clicked, or even dragged and dropped.
 There is no need to rush, the waiting time is not taken into account in the script.

 Figure 4.
 Button to start recording the script.